 Create Engaging Content

 Once you have identified your message and researched your target audience, it’s time to start creating content!
-It could include videos, graphics, articles, podcasts, or anything else that can help compellingly get the word out about your campaign.
+It could include videos, graphics, articles, podcasts, or anything else to help compellingly get the word out about your campaign.
 Be sure the content you create reflects the values of your campaign and appeals to its intended audience.

 Political communication strategies are essential for any political campaign looking for success this election season.